YangLing0818/VideoTetris/README.md

 ## News Update
 - [x] Paper [VideoTetris](https://arxiv.org/abs/2406.04277) released
+- [x] Release the inference code for compositioanl video generation based on VideoCrafter2
+- [x] Release our finetuned StreamingT2V for long video generation based on our filtered dataset
+- [ ] Release the code for our LLM spatio-temporal planning
-- [ ] Release the inference code of VideoTetris within one month
+- [ ] Release the training/inference code of our long compositional video generation
-- [ ] Release the checkpoint of our long compositonal video generation within one month
+- [ ] Release the checkpoint of our long compositional video generation

 ## Introduction
 VideoTetris is a novel framework that enables **compositional T2V generation**.
 Specifically, we propose **spatio-temporal compositional diffusion** to precisely follow complex textual semantics by manipulating and composing the attention maps of denoising networks spatially and temporally.
 Moreover, we propose an enhanced video data preprocessing to enhance the training data regarding motion dynamics and prompt understanding, equipped with a new reference frame attention mechanism to improve the consistency of auto-regressive video generation.
 Our demonstrations include successful examples of **videos spanning from 10s, 30s to 2 minutes**, and can be extended for even longer durations.